Ohio State Lima offers in-state tuition to students in multiple Indiana counties

 Contact: Pam Joseph (419) 995-8284 or (419) 302-0618 or Lesley Fry (419) 995-8671

-Students in Adams, Allen, DeKalb, Jay, Steuben and Wells counties eligible for in-state tuition
+Students in border counties of Adams, Allen, DeKalb, Jay, Steuben and Wells counties also eligible for open admissions criteria

-The Ohio State University at Lima now offers in-state tuition to students residing in six Indiana counties under a new Tuition Reciprocity Agreement, effective July 1, 2017.
-The Indiana counties include Adams, Allen, DeKalb, Jay, Steuben and Wells.
+The Ohio State University at Lima now offers in-state tuition to students residing in 28 Indiana counties under a new Tuition Reciprocity Agreement, effective July 1, 2017.
+Additionally, students from the counties of Adams, Allen, DeKalb, Jay, Steuben and Wells are also eligible for the open admissions criteria that apply to Ohio students applying to Ohio State Lima.

 “We look forward to the opportunity to offer these Indiana students an affordable tuition rate coupled with a high quality educational experience,” said Bryan Albright, interim assistant dean at Ohio State Lima.
 “This will be a tremendous cost savings for these students and provide them with multiple pathways to an Ohio State degree.”